When shopping for a new vacuum cleaner, chances are you have run across the Shark name more than a time or two.

 Ranging from $270-$350, they are budget-friendly options for people who want the convenience of a robot vacuum, but maybe don’t need all the bells and whistles of more expensive models.

 Shark currently offers three robot vacuums in its ION ROBOT series, the 700, the 720 and the 750.

 The design of the ION ROBOT uses a round shape and a combination of spinning brushes, a central roller brush, and suction to agitate and collect dirt, dust, and debris.
 Infrared sensors help the Shark ION Robot navigate around your home, bumping and adapting as it goes.

-Compared to larger robot vacuums, like the bObsweep Pet Hair or Roomba 650, which are both almost 4″ tall, the Shark ION ROBOT is quite a bit smaller.
+Compared to larger robot vacuums, like the bObsweep Pet Hair or Roomba 650, which are both almost 4″ tall, the Shark ION ROBOT is quite a bit smaller (see our Shark ION vs. Roomba comparison for more info).
 At only 12.6″ in diameter and 2.6″ tall, this vacuum can sneak under most furniture and has the smaller size needed to navigate difficult areas in your home.